-Two-Year-Old Girl Dying From CLN1 Batten Disease, AKA Childhood DementiaC.
+Two-Year-Old Girl Dies From CLN1 Batten Disease, AKA Childhood DementiaC.
 Dixon

 Mirryn Cunningham is a two-year-old girl who has childhood dementia, and her mother, Vicky, doesn’t know how long she has left.